Which Medical Coding & Billing Certification Exam Should You Take – the CBCS or CPC?

 While not every certification exam requires you to have formal medical billing and coding training and education, most recommend it before attempting to take the test.
 Medical billing and coding is a complicated field that requires knowledge of standard coding procedures, medical codes found in the ICD-11 manual, and reimbursement methods.
 Having a formal education in the field can help you better prepare for certification exams and for the job!
 With an online program like Penn Foster’s Medical Billing and Coding Career Diploma, you can learn the foundational skills and knowledge that can help you take the next steps toward a rewarding healthcare career – from home, at your own pace.
 Even better, the program is designed to prepare you for the most recognized industry exams like the CBCS, CPC, and CCA!

-To learn more about starting your medical billing and coding training today, reach out to our Admissions Specialists at 1-888-427-6500!
+To learn more about starting your medical billing and coding training today, request more information or reach out to our Admissions Specialists at 1-888-427-6500!